iotaledger/wallet.rs/documentation/docs/libraries/nodejs/exchange_guide.md

 ### 2. Create an Account For a User

-Once the backend storage is created, individual accounts for individual users can be created.
+Once you have created the backend storage, you can create individual accounts for users.

-The `Alias` can be whatever fits to the given use case and needs to be unique.
-The `Alias` is typically used to identify the given account later on.
-Each account is also represented by an `index` which is incremented (by 1) every time a new account is created.
-Any account can then be referred to via `index`, `alias`.
+The `Alias` must be unique and can be whatever fits your use case.
+The `Alias` is typically used to identify an account later on.
+Each account is also represented by an `index` which is incremented by one every time a new account is created.
+You can refer to any account via its `index`, or `alias`.

-Once an account has been created, you get an instance of it using `AccountManager.getAccount(accountId|alias)` or get all accounts with `AccountManager.getAccounts()`.
+You get an instance of any created account using `AccountManager.getAccount(accountId|alias)` or get all accounts with `AccountManager.getAccounts()`.

 The most common methods of `account` instance include: